-The Club record holder for games played is David Stanes with 318 followed closely by Nigel Koschade with 303.
+The Club record holder for games played is David Stanes (left in pic below) with 318 followed closely by Nigel Koschade (on the right) with 303.
 Both Life Members and active around the club to this day.

 Arguably the most successful season for the club was 2012 where the club took out 3 senior premierships plus an under 13 flag to boot!
 The B's and C's went back to back and the A's beat Scotch OC in a hard fought contest by a single goal.
 The club was also awarded the SAAFL Club Champion Trophy for the best overall performance across all grades in this year after also finishing minor premier in all three grades.

-It was in this year Unley FC Inc. formed an affiliation with the Mercedes OSFC to play in the SAAFL Competition as "The Unley Mercedes Jets".
-Ther union has been an outstanding success, allowing for the creation of a fourth senior team, and contributing to on field succes.
-The Jets A Grade reached both the 2014 Div 3 and 2015 Div 2 Grand Finals, and creating club history by acheiving promotion to Division 1 for the first time in ever in 2016.
+It was in this year (2012) Unley FC Inc. formed an affiliation with the Mercedes OSFC to play in the SAAFL Competition as "The Unley Mercedes Jets".
+The union has been an outstanding success contributing to on field and off field success.
+The Jets A Grade reached both the 2014 Div 3 and 2015 Div 2 Grand Finals, and creating club history by achieving promotion to Division 1 for the first time in ever in 2016.

 This influx of juniors allowed the club to field 5 sides in 2003 adding U11's, 13's, and 15's.
 The Juniors first Premiership went to the 2007 U13 side and by 2009 there were 8 teams in the comp.